Updated 4 July

 If you move, remember to cancel any subscriptions you have that are linked to your address at Beech Rise or Willow Rise.

-You will also need to contact your GP, dentist, school, employer, DVLA if you have a driver’s license, TV licensing, HMRC (for example if you claim child benefit), Department for Work and Pensions (if you are a Universal Credit claimant or in receipt of any other Benefits).
+You will also need to contact your GP, dentist, school, employer, DVLA if you have a driver’s licence, TV licensing, HMRC (for example if you claim child benefit), Department for Work and Pensions (if you are a Universal Credit claimant or in receipt of any other Benefits).

 If you are renting your property, you should contact your landlord to give them notice of your intention to move out.
 Please note, you may be liable to continue paying rent so make sure you check the terms of your tenancy.